aleksandar-babic/fmpcloud-10-q-fetcher/README.md

   --ticker TICKER  Comma delimited list of company tickers.
   --start START    Start year of financial statements.
   --end END        End year of financial statements.
+  --config CONFIG  Path to the company configuration file.
   --output OUTPUT  Path to directory where output will be stored.
 ```
 > Output will be saved in `$HOME/fmpcloud` by default.
 To override use `--output`.

+> Either `--ticker` or `--config` option should be specified, not both.
+If both specified, config will have priority.
 ## Setup

 ### Requirements: